muesli4brekkies/keyboard_backlight_switcher_offer/README.md

 ## Switches off the keyboard backlight after a little bit

-* probably only works on some asus laptops
+* only works on some asus laptops
-* pass -thinkpad as an argument to work on thinkpads
+* you could probably edit the file path for your hardware
-* has a 0.000001% chance every second to delete everything on your PC
+* has a 0.000001% chance to delete everything on your PC